Day 1 San Cristobal Isl./Galapagos Islands

 After this visit, you have time for a shower as we get ready for our welcome cocktail and our first formal briefing before dinner.

-Day 2 Española Isl./Galapagos Islands
+Day 2 Floreana Isl./Galapagos Islands

-AM: Punta Suarez (Española Island)- Española is the southernmost island of the archipelago, and is one of the most popular due to the breathtaking variation and number of fauna that inhabits the island.
+AM: Punta Suarez (Española Island)- Española is the southernmost island of the archipelago and is one of the most popular due to the breathtaking variation and number of fauna that inhabits the island.
 In the morning we visit Punta Suarez where you will witness the widest variety of marine iguanas in the Galapagos, masked boobies and blue-footed boobies nesting along the cliff’s edge, as well as the famous, waved albatross.

 PM: Gardner Bay (Española Island)- In the afternoon we visit Gardner Bay, a magnificent long white sandy beach, where colonies of sea lions laze in the sun, sea turtles swim offshore, and inquisitive mockingbirds boldly investigate new arrivals.

-Day 4 Santa Cruz Isl./Galapagos Islands
+Day 4 San Cristobal Isl./Galapagos Islands

-Day 5 Santa Cruz Isl./Galapagos Islands
+Day 5 South Plazas Isl./Galapagos Islands

-Day 6 Santiago Isl./Galapagos Islands
+Day 6 Bartolome Isl./Galapagos Islands

-PM: North Seymour- this is a good nesting site for frigate birds and Blue-footed boobies.
+AM: North Seymour- this is a good nesting site for frigate birds and Blue-footed boobies.
 The Island was lifted from the ocean floor by a seismic event, and its origins as a seabed give the island its low, flat profile.
 This island is teeming with life!
 You might have to give way to a passing sea lion or marine iguana; blue-footed booby nests sit beside the trail where mating pairs perform their courtship dance.
-A tiny forest of silver-grey Palo Santo trees stand just above the landing, usually without leaves, waiting for the rain to bring them into bloom.
+A tiny forest of silver-grey Palo Santo trees stands just above the landing, usually without leaves, waiting for the rain to bring them into bloom.

 Day 8 Santa Cruz Isl.